json-schema-org/json-schema-spec/PROCESS.md

 @@ TODO: Identify a location within the test suite for proposals. @@
 ```

+Once an initial draft of the proposal has been completed and published, the feature moves into Experimentation.

 ### Experimentation

-Once the initial proposal has been completed, implementations may begin to support the new feature.
+Implementations may begin to support the new feature.

 Feedback from implementers and users are expected to result in refinements to the proposal, which will then be updated in the implementations.